 All bins and containers allocated must conform with AS4123.1-2008 Mobile waste containers and be fitted with the correct colour lid for the waste contained as per AS4123.7-2006 Mobile waste containers: colours, markings and designation requirements.

 Mobile bins

-Refer to Appendix B in Council's Waste Collection Services Guideline for waste bin literage and dimensions.
+Refer to Appendix B for waste bin literage and dimensions.

 Waste handling equipment